Skip to main content

 3. Consider unexpected health care costs

-An expense that is sure to increase is your health care.
-Some experts estimate that the average couple will need $351,000 to cover medical expenses during their retirement years.And this doesn’t even include long-term care.
+An expense that is sure to increase throughout the years is your health care.
+A new report from Fidelity Investments find that the average 65-year-old retiree will need $172,500 to cover health care and medical expenses through retirement.4 And this doesn’t even include long-term care.

 During your working years, if you can, let your HSA balance grow and compound over time.
 It will be a very useful resource to help pay for your medical expenses once you retire.
-When you turn 65, you can also use it to cover non-healthcare expenses; however, the funds withdrawn would be taxed as income.8
+When you turn 65, you can also use it to cover non-healthcare expenses; however, the funds withdrawn would be taxed as income.

-4. What will change in retirement?
+4. Consider what will change in retirement

 If travel is important to you and you want to do a lot of it, then try to do it when you can get more bang for your buck — look online for deals or visit in the offseason.